ahdeah/engineering-practicum-term-02-final-project-guide/data-journey-checklist.md

 ## 📌 Step 3: Server-Side Processing & API Endpoints (07c)

 - [ ] Create a RESTful API endpoint for each visualization
-- [ ] Implement data transformation logic for each endpoint:
+- [ ] Implement data transformation logic for each endpoint
 - [ ] Add proper error handling to each endpoint
 - [ ] Format dates, numbers, and arrays consistently
 - [ ] Test each endpoint using Postman